cloudteam2016/kubernetes.github.io/docs/admin/multiple-zones.md

 nickname ["Ubernetes"](https://github.com/kubernetes/kubernetes/blob/master/docs/proposals/federation.md)).
-Full Cluster Federation allows combining separate Kubernetes clusters running in different regions or cloud providers (or on-premise data centers).
+Full Cluster Federation allows combining separate Kubernetes clusters running in different regions or cloud providers (or On-premise data centers).
 However, many users simply want to run a more available Kubernetes cluster in multiple zones of their single cloud provider, and this is what the multizone support in 1.2 allows (this previously went by the nickname "Ubernetes Lite").